 The fat that cushions the eyeball from the skull can also cause bulges in the upper and lower eyelids.
 The thin membrane that holds the fat in place weakens with age, letting the fat come forward into the lids like a hernia.

-Who Is a Good Candidate For Eyelid Surgery?
+Who Is a Good Candidate For Blepharoplasty?

-Eyelid surgery can enhance your appearance and help build your confidence.
+Eyelid surgery can improve your appearance and help build your confidence.
 However, it may not result in your ideal look or alter your facial structure.
 Before you decide to have surgery, think about your goals and discuss them with your surgeon.

-You will need to arrange for another person to drive you home after your surgery.
+You’ll need to arrange for another person to drive you home after your surgery.
 You should also have someone stay with you the night of the procedure.

 At home, you should have the following items ready:

-- Ice pack (or you can use freezer bags filled with ice, frozen corn, or peas)
+Ice pack (or you can use freezer bags filled with ice, frozen corn, or peas)

-- Small gauze pads
+Small gauze pads

-- Eye drops or artificial tears (ask your doctor to recommend the proper type to meet your particular needs)
+Eye drops or artificial tears (ask your doctor to recommend the proper type to meet your particular needs)

-- Clean washcloths and towels
+Clean washcloths and towels

-- Over-the-counter painkillers (which your doctor can recommend)
+Over-the-counter painkillers (which your doctor can recommend)

 If you're having all four eyelids done, the surgeon will probably work on the upper lids first.
 The surgeon will usually cut along the natural lines of your eyelids.
 Through these cuts, your surgeon will separate the skin from the underlying tissue and remove the excess fat and skin (and muscle if indicated).
 Next, the surgeon will close those cuts with very small stitches.
-The stitches in the upper lids will stay for three to six days.
+The stitches in the upper lids will stay for 3-6 days.
 The lower lids may or may not require stitches, depending on the technique used.

 Surgery on the lower eyelids may be done using one of several techniques.
 In one method, your surgeon makes a cut inside your lower eyelid to remove fat.
 That cut won't be visible.
 Your surgeon can then soften fine lines in the skin using a C02 or erbium laser.